Areas of Practice and Services

 Following the assessment, recommendations are detailed in a report, including recommendations relating to equipment and home modifications, and details where to source these including assistance to access funding, if applicable

-SDA Eligibility Assessments
+SDA and SIL Assessments

-Helping you access the right accommodation
+Helping you access the right accommodation & supports

 We provide assessments for participants that want to access Specialist Disability Accommodation (SDA) funding in the NDIS.
 The assessment process addresses all criteria required to be presented in a participant’s Housing Plan to test their eligibility for SDA.